vedenev/cpp_polymorphism_with_gui_example/README.md

 		views_all[view_count]->check_mouse(image, x, y, event);
 	}
 ```
-Function pointers was used for callbacks.
+Function pointers were used for callbacks.
 OpenCV was used for graphics.
 It was made in visual studio comunity 2019.
 I had opencv compiled before.
 I added msvcp120d.dll, msvcr120d.dll, msvcp120.dll, msvcr120.dll files.